 How To Store Your Snowboard Over Summer

-It may be the end of the ski season but now is the perfect time to fix those dings, sharpen those edges and touch up that base so your board is raring to go come next winter's first snowfall.
-We asked our in-house expert snowboard technician Pete for a couple of easy pointers that you can try out at home to keep your equipment in top condition.
+It may be the end of winter but now is the perfect time to fix those dings, sharpen those edges and touch up that base so your board is ready to go come next winter's first snowfall.
+We asked our in-house expert snowboard technician for a couple of easy pointers that you can try out at home to keep your equipment in top condition.

 How to Wax a Snowboard for Storage

 This prevents rust forming on edges and protects the base.

 - Wax Iron

 Put your iron on a low heat (ensuring the wax does not smoke when it touches the iron heat plate).
 Press the wax against the iron base about three inches away from the base and place drops of wax every two or three inches apart over a third of the base.

 Push the iron along the surface of the base (it is very important to always keep the iron moving along the base to prevent burning the board) making sure to spread the wax over the base edges.
 Repeat this for the next two-thirds of the base and then let it rest for five minutes.

 Boom, your snowboard has a solid storage wax and will be in excellent condition when winter comes around!

 These stop water rotting the wood core of your snowboard, which will slow you down and affect all-round performance.

 - 20 minutes (plus three hours drying time for express glue, 24 for normal)